ankurk91/wp-prism-js/readme.txt

 WP Database->wp-options->ank_prism_for_wp.
 Uses a Single Row, stored in array for faster access.

-= What if i uninstall/remove this plugin? =
+= What if I uninstall/remove this plugin? =

 No worry!
 It will remove its traces from database upon uninstall.